pycroscopy/pycroscopy/docs/data_format.rst

 Groups
 ~~~~~~~~~~

-HDF5 Groups in pycroscopy are used to organize categories of information (raw measurements from instruments, results from data analysis, etc.) in an intuitive manner.
+HDF5 Groups in **h5USID** are used to organize categories of information (raw measurements from instruments, results from data analysis, etc.) in an intuitive manner.

 Measurement data
 ^^^^^^^^^^^^^^^^